Joseph Brooks (songwriter)

-Joseph Brooks (born Joseph Kaplan; March 11, 1938 – May 22, 2011) was an American songwriter, composer, filmmaker, and serial rapist.
+Joseph Brooks (born Joseph Kaplan; March 11, 1938 – May 22, 2011) was an American songwriter, composer, filmmaker and rapist.
 He was a successful author of commercial jingles during the 1960s, before pivoting to a filmmaking career.
-His 1977 romantic drama You Light Up My Life, which he wrote, directed, produced, and scored; spawned the hit song of the same name, earning Brooks an Academy Award, Golden Globe Award, and a Grammy Award.
+His 1977 romantic drama You Light Up My Life, which he wrote, directed, produced, and scored, spawned the hit song of the same name, earning Brooks an Academy Award, Golden Globe Award, and a Grammy Award.

-Brooks became the subject of an investigation after being accused of a series of casting-couch rapes.
+Brooks became the subject of an investigation after being accused of a series of rapes.
 He was indicted in 2009, but killed himself on May 22, 2011, before his trial.

 Early life and singing career

-Brooks was born Joseph Kaplan on March 11, 1938 in Manhattan, and grew up in Manhattan and Lawrence, Long Island, New York.
+Brooks was born Joseph Kaplan on March 11, 1938, to Jewish parents in Manhattan, and grew up in Manhattan and Lawrence, Long Island, New York.
 In later interviews, he claimed to have started playing piano at age 3 and writing plays at age 5, following his parents' divorce.
 As a child, he also developed a stutter that, according to his production partner Robert K. Lifton, disappeared when Brooks sang or acted.
 He later attended five different colleges, including Juilliard, but did not graduate from any.

 In the late 1950s, Brooks pursued a career as a singer-songwriter, adopting the name "Joey Brooks" (later changed to "Joe Brooks" or "Joseph Brooks").
 He released several albums on Canadian-American Records as Joey Brooks, and on Decca as "Joey Brooks and the Baroque Folk".
 When his singing career failed, he drifted into advertising and occasional songwriting work, although he sporadically released several more records throughout the 1960s and 1970s.